 Weighing the Options of Refinancing

-Have you ever heard the pearl of wisdom that states you should only refinance if the new interest rate will be at least two points below your current rate?
-That could have been accurate years ago, but with the fact that refinancing has been costing less in recent years, it is a good time to think about a new mortgage loan!
-Refinancing has various benefits that will often make it worth the initial cost many times over.
+Ever hear the pearl of wisdom that says you should only refinance if the new interest rate will be at least two points lower than your current one?
+That may have been true years ago, but with refinancing dropping in cost in recent years, it is never the wrong time to think about a new loan!
+Refinancing has some benefits that can make it worth the initial expenditure many times over.

-When you refinance, you could have the ability to lower the interest rate and mortgage payment amount, perhaps significantly.
-Additionally, you might have the option of tapping into the equity in your house by "cashing out" some funds to fix up your home, consolidate debt, or take your family on a vacation.
-You may be able to refinance to a shorter-term mortgage, giving you the ability to build up your equity faster.
+When you refinance, you might have the ability to lower your interest rate and monthly payment , sometimes significantly.
+You also might have the option of tapping into your home equity by "cashing out" some funds to fix up your home, consolidate debt, or plan a special vacation.
+You might have the option to refinance to a shorter-term mortgage loan, enabling you to build your equity faster.

 Fees and Expenses

-An additional expense that a borrower may take into account is that a lower rate of interest will reduce the interest amount you will be able to deduct from your taxes.
+One more expense that borrowers may take into account is that a reduced rate of interest will reduce the interest amount you will deduct from your taxes.
 Call us at (260) 338-2561 to help you do the math.

-All things considered, for most people the total of up-front costs to refinance are made up very quickly in savings each month.
-We can help you explore what your options are, considering the effect a refinance might have on your taxes, whether you are likely to sell your home in the next couple of years, and your money on hand.
-Call us at (260) 338-2561 to get started.
+Ultimately, for most the total of up-front costs to refinance are made up soon in monthly savings.
+We'll help you determine what mortgage loan program is perfect for you, taking into account your cash on hand, how likely you are to sell your residence in the next few years, and how refinancing can effect your taxes.
+Call us at (260) 338-2561 to get you started.